fmiopensource/cleanerupper/README.markdown

     class Widget < ActiveRecord::Base
       clean :body, :with => :custom

-      def custom(found)
+      def custom(found, dict)
-        Cleaner::Dictionary.words.each do |word|
+        Cleaner::Data.dictionaries[dict].each do |word|
           found.gsub!(word, "CUSTOM") if found.include?(word)
         end
         return found
       end
     end

-In the example above, we make use of the word dictionary to check our column for bad words.
+In the example above, we make use of the `word` dictionary to check our column for bad words, as it is the default.
+You can define a custom dictionary by creating a new top level key in your `dictionary.yml` file, like so:

+    words:
+      foo
+      bar
+    custom:
+      baz

+You can access these dictionaries by using the `Cleaner::Data.dictionaries[:key]` object, where `:key` is the key of your dictionary as defined by your config file.
+You can specify that any cleaning method use a specific dictionary by adding a `:dictionary` paramater:

+    class Widget < ActiveRecord::Base
+      clean :body, :with => :replace, :dictionary => :custom end

 You can also define a callback.
 This callback will only be called if bad data was found in any of the columns.
 If the callback returns falls, the save will fail (this works the same way as a `before_save`).